Adlink-ROS/roscube-doc/nvidia/packages/jetpack_sdk/jetpack_sdk_yolo.rst

 .. note::

-    ADLINK doesn't own the pre-train data.
-Thsi pre-trained data is a contribution from original author in community.
+    ADLINK doesn't own the pre-trained data.
+This pre-trained data is a contribution from original author in community.

 6. Run object detector from example image.
 ------------------------------------------